yoavnir/specs2016/specs/docs/alu.md

 cat
 ```

-There is also a pre-defined value that behaves like a configured literal.
-That is `@version`.
+There are also pre-defined values that behave like a configured literals.
+One is `@version`.
 It returns the current version of specs.
 Try it:
 ```
 specs @version 1
 ```

+Others are `@cols`, which contains the number of columns in the terminal screen, and `@rows`, which contains the number of rows on that same screen.

 Additionally, the `@@` string stands for the entire input record.